Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 Smile’s ecommerce loyalty program allows your customers to accumulate points through purchases, social shares, and their birthdays.
 They can also set up a VIP program for your top loyal customers and a referral program.

-Used by over 100,000 small businesses, this is a great way to test out a loyalty program if you have a tight budget.
+Used by 100,000+ small businesses, this is a great way to test out a loyalty program at a low cost.

 Price: Starting at $49/month